 IFAW have also stepped up and are investing in Zimbabwe.
 “Zimbabwe Parks and Wildlife Management Authority (ZimParks) and the International Fund for Animal Welfare (IFAW) today announced a ground-breaking partnership to enhance wildlife conservation in key protected areas in the country.
 The international non-governmental organisation and ZimParks will be working together in the Hwange-Matetsi ecosystem covering the iconic Hwange National Park, Zambezi NP and Victoria Falls NP, a designated UNESCO Natural World Heritage Site and adjoining community areas.”

-Project funding (matched by the UK government if donations made before 31st December) for community projects for people living alongside wildlife.
+Project funding UK government for community projects for people living alongside wildlife.